-This is the independent public inquiry to examine the UK’s preparedness and response to the Covid-19 pandemic, and to learn lessons for the future.
+This is the independent public inquiry set up to examine the UK’s response to and impact of the Covid-19 pandemic, and learn lessons for the future.
 The Inquiry is Chaired by Baroness Heather Hallett, a former Court of Appeal judge.

 The Right Honourable Baroness Heather Hallett DBE

 As Chair of the Inquiry, the Rt Hon Baroness Heather Carol Hallett DBE is responsible for making procedural decisions, hearing evidence, and making findings and recommendations.

 Baroness Hallett was called to the Bar in 1972.
 In 1989 she became a QC and was the first woman to chair the Bar Council in 1998.
 After becoming a Presiding Judge, she was promoted to the Court of Appeal in 2005 and was appointed Vice-President of the Court of Appeal Criminal Division in 2013.